scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_features.rst

     - See :ref:`sphx_glr_auto_examples_image_compute_custom_features.py` on how to calculate custom features by providing any feature extraction function.

 ..
-GENERATED FROM PYTHON SOURCE LINES 29-41
+GENERATED FROM PYTHON SOURCE LINES 29-40

 .. code-block:: default

-    import scanpy as sc
     import squidpy as sq

     import numpy as np